mmgertrude/project-2--List-Pagination-and-Filtering/README.md

 Reqiuired to use vanilla Javascript to display 10 items per page using links as the navigation system to access the next list entries.

-# Skills used:
+# Skills used
-    The project warmup was very helpful.
+* The project warmup was very helpful.
-    use of event listeners and loops
+* Use of event listeners and loops.
-    DOM traversal.
+* DOM traversal.
-    internet searches to read about selecting and manupilationg DOM elements.
+* Internet searches to read about selecting and manupilationg DOM elements.
+* Using the Slack team.
+Their advice was very useful.

 # The extra credit features added
 * Creating and appending search input field and a button.